(Disclosure: Some of the links below may be affiliate links)

 First of all, the book is very well written.
 And it is also very well researched.
 The author spent a considerable amount of time researching each of its subjects.
-There are many citations of other books and research in the field.
-This gives authority to the book.
+There are many citations of other Books and research in the field.
+These citations give authority to the book.
 It is something I have not seen recently in the Personal Finance Books I have read.

 The book is both very informative and very practical.
 The author did something great here.
 There are tons of information about the problem.
 But there are also some solutions.
 After you read this book, you will have some things you can do to improve your situation!

 A great thing about Digital Minimalism is that the author uses many actual examples.
 For instance, the case of Abraham Lincoln retreating in an army retirement house to get some solitude.
 Or Henry David Thoreau for his simple living experiments.